Home Sellers Calculator

 Selling just to access equity

-A HELOC accomplishes the same goal for $0-$500 in closing costs.
+A HELOC accomplishes the same goal with no cash due at closing — origination is built into the loan, not charged upfront.
 If you need cash for renovations, debt consolidation, or a major expense but love your home, there is no reason to incur $40,000+ in selling costs when a HELOC gives you the same access to equity without moving.

 Listing without reviewing insurance first